New school brings together more facilities

 The neutral walls are an airy light grey, which tones down the light slightly for better visual comfort.
 The linoleum floors are in toned-down pastel colours to counterbalance the more raw concrete and steel surfaces.
 At the same time, colour changes in the floor covering help with wayfinding and indicate zone boundaries,” Mikkel explains.
 He adds:

 “The warm shades of natural surfaces such as wood form a calm, harmonious facade that patinates beautifully and can withstand the wear and tear that an educational institution is exposed to,” Mikkel says.

 Troldtekt ensures good acoustics

 Several variants of Troldtekt acoustic solutions have been chosen for the ceilings to contribute to a healthy indoor climate with pleasant acoustics.
-Troldtekt in natural wood is used around the general areas of the school, while a special checkerboard solution by Troldtekt has been chosen for the music rooms, for example.
+Troldtekt in natural wood is used around the general areas of the school and in the sports halls, grey Troldtekt acoustic panels have been installed as a wall solution.

 “Quite apart from its superb acoustic properties, Troldtekt creates a naturally warm look that complements the other surfaces harmoniously and coherently.
 The result is a calm overall impression in the rooms,” architect and partner at Christensen &Co Arkitekter Mikkel Sørensen concludes.